-The project list in this LRTP was developed based on several inputs: existing needs, existing conditions and planned growth analysis, and public input.
+The project list in this LRTP was developed based on several inputs: existing needs, existing conditions, planned growth, and public input.

 Existing need

 There are several important projects in this LRTP that Kitsap Transit has been planning for some time.
 Some of these projects, like the new Bremerton bus base, must be completed before service can be expanded.
 These projects are priorities for Kitsap Transit.